MongoDB Output Plugin

 max_retry_wait may be used to limit the maximum retry interval.

 The number of threads to flush the buffer.
-This option can be used to parallelize the data insert into MongoDB.
+This option can be used to parallelize writes into the output(s) designated by the output plugin.
 The default is 1.

 log_level option (Fluentd v0.10.43 and above)